mistydemeo/tigerbrew/share/doc/homebrew/FAQ.md

 # FAQ
 ### How do I update my local packages?
-First update the formulae and Homebrew itself:
+First update the formulae and Tigerbrew itself:

     brew update